ssfsx17/ffpnp/Jobs/JobDetails/Mime.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Impersonator
 |    | Job Support: Continuous Mimicry - Choose one party member.
-You have the same Supports and Reactions as that person.
-This can only be changed during rest.
+You have the same equipment proficiencies, Supports, and Reactions as that person.
+This can only be changed during a long rest.
 | 11 |
 | 12 |
 | 13 |